KleistLab/WarpDemuX/README.md

 [![Preprint: RSquare](https://img.shields.io/badge/Research_Square-doi:10.21203/rs.3.rs--4783223/v1-blue)](https://doi.org/10.21203/rs.3.rs-4783223/v1)
 [![Zenodo](https://img.shields.io/badge/Zonodo-doi:10.5281/zenodo.14154555-green)](https://doi.org/10.5281/zenodo.14154555)

+### Important Info: Please refer to "Available Models" below for the specific barcodes to be used for RNA004 (and Nano-tRNAseq).
+Currently, we do not support all 12 barcodes for RNA004 experiments.

 WarpDemuX is an ultra-fast and high-accuracy adapter-barcoding and demultiplexing tool for Nanopore direct RNA sequencing.
 It enhances speed and accuracy through:

 - Fast processing of raw signals